adrybakov/magnopy/docs/source/user-guide/cli/magnopy-lswt/index.rst

 K-POINTS.html
 -------------

+.. versionadded:: 0.2.0

 **Requires** : Installation of |plotly|_ and |scipy|_ or ``magnopy[visual]``.

 **Options** : Not produced if ``--kpoints`` is used.
+Use ``--no-html`` to disable an output of this file.

-An interactive .html file with the 3D image of the chose k-path, high-symmetry points and first Brillouin zones of the given unit cell (i. e. same unit cell as in the input file) and of the primitive cell.
+An interactive .html file with 3D image of the chose k-path, high-symmetry points and first Brillouin zones of the given unit cell (i. e. same unit cell as in the input file) and of the primitive cell.

+Part of the data can be found in "HIGH-SYMMETRY_POINTS.txt".

 K-POINTS.txt
 ------------

+.. versionadded:: 0.2.0

 A file with the full list of the k-points that were used in the calculations.

-There are :math:`L + 1` line in the file.
-First line is the header of the data, that indicate the meaning of each column.
+There are :math:`L + 1` lines in the file.
+First line is a header, that indicates the meaning of each column.
 Then, there are :math:`L` lines with :math:`L` k-points.

-Each line has seven numbers.
+Each line has seven numbers on it, separated by at least one space symbol.

 First three numbers are the *absolute* coordinates of the high-symmetry point in the reciprocal space.